Douglas Booth

 Douglas Booth shaved his eyebrows for the role of Boy George

 In 2011, he played Pip in the adaptation of Charles Dickens' novel "Great Expectations."
-The mini-series, broadcast on BBC One during the Christmas holidays, was a huge success.
-Around seven million viewers watched the first episode, and the media buzzed with debates about Douglas's extreme beauty.
-Ironically, he was significantly more attractive than Estella, played by Vanessa Kirby, who was supposed to enchant all men in the story.
+The BBC One Christmas special became a massive hit.
+Seven million viewers tuned in for the first episode, with media outlets buzzing about Douglas's striking good looks.
+Ironically, he proved far more captivating than Estella, played by Vanessa Kirby, despite her character being the one meant to mesmerize every man in sight.

 Douglas Booth in the mini-series "Great Expectations"